 Key to this process is the use of vibration monitoring, using accelerometers or vibration transmitters to monitor the condition of a wide range of shore based and on-board equipment, including cargo pumps, turbochargers, Azipods, ventilation fans and, on cruise ships, building services systems.

 Protecting fans, pumps and motors

 All rotating parts of a fan, pump or motor can be monitored using accelerometers or vibration transmitters.
-The output from these devices can be connected either back to a local control panel, and thus back to a higher level control centralised system, or to a portable data collector.
-The system enables the condition of the bearing, impeller or fan to be monitored either continuously or at pre-determined intervals.
+The output from these devices can be connected to a local control panel, and thus back to a higher level control centralised system, or to a portable data collector.
+This enables the operating condition of, for example, a bearing, impeller or fan to be monitored either continuously or at pre-determined intervals.

-Other considerations that should be made on a ship are the areas of classification, for example, on an oil tanker some of the cargo pumps could well require intrinsically safe accelerometers connected via a safety barrier to the safe areas.
+Other considerations that should be made on a ship are the areas of classification; for example, on an oil tanker cargo pumps often require intrinsically safe accelerometers connected via a safety barrier to the safe areas.

-Some of the applications, for example a turbocharger, require a high temperature sensor (HS-105 Series) to be used and connected back to a local connection box or back via multi-core to a more sophisticated analytical system.
+Some applications, for example a turbocharger, require high temperature sensors (HS-105 Series) to be used and wired to a local connection box or via multi-core to a more sophisticated analytical system.

 Technical article: Marine vibration monitoring